davide-casiraghi/ci-global-calendar/README.md

 We are actively looking for people to support the development of the project: computer people, web designers, programmers, we need you!

-If you are skilled in this technologies and willing to collaborate fill [this form](https://ciglobalcalendar.net/donationOffers/create) as a volunteer.
+If you are skilled in the technologies reported below and willing to collaborate fill [this form](https://ciglobalcalendar.net/donationOffers/create) as a volunteer.

 ### How to contribute as developer